Why You Keep Going Back to Old Habits (And How to Stop)

 Examples:

-• After I pour my morning coffee, I will write down one thing I'm grateful for.
+• After I pour my morning coffee, I will write down one thing I'm grateful for

-• After I sit down at my desk, I will spend minutes planning my day.
+• After I sit down at my desk, I will spend 2 minutes planning my day

 The key is to make the new habit so small and easy that it feels almost effortless.
-Once it
+Once it becomes automatic, you can gradually build on it.

-should take less than two minutes to do.
-The idea is to make the habit so easy that you
+The 2-Minute Rule, popularized by James Clear in Atomic Habits, states that any new habit should take less than two minutes to do.
+The idea is to make the habit so easy that you can't say no.

 Examples: